cwchentw/lightweight-cms/README.md

 ## See Also

 The project is inspired by [Cristy94/markdown-blog](https://github.com/Cristy94/markdown-blog).
-Nonetheless, we don't copy and paste code from there but write everything from scratch.
+Nonetheless, we don't copy and paste code there but write everything from scratch.

 ## Copyright